geomagpy/magpy/magpy/gui/README_gui.md

          (base)user$ conda activate magpy
          (magpy)user$ pip install geomagpy
-         (magpy)user$ pip install paho-mqtt

 - from the (magpy) environment you can now start xmagpy.

          (magpy)user$ xmagpy

 - if you want to create symbol links please refer to the appendix

-#### 2.1.2 Option 2: Using a basic python virtual environment

-For using virtual environments from system python of your machine you will need to install "virtualenv".
-On a Debian/Ubuntu type machine you can do the following.
-If you are looking for a version specific install use something like sudo apt install python3.12-venv in case of python3.12:

-        sudo apt install python3-virtualenv

-- open a terminal
-- from the user$ prompt, create a new virtual environment called magpy

-         user$ python -m venv ~/env/magpy

-- activate the new environment and install geomagpy plus one optional package for real-time monitoring

-         user$ . env/magpy/bin/activate

-- Download the wxPython wheel fitting to your system and python versions from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/

-         (magpy)user$ pip install ~/Downloads/wxPython...whl
-         (magpy)user$ pip install geomagpy
-         (magpy)user$ pip install paho-mqtt

-This technique was tested using Ubuntu22.04 with a python 3.10 environment and wxPython4.2.2.
-The benefit of the second option are newest python and wx packages as well as the fact that no additional large python package needs to be installed.
-The benefit of the first technique is that it is rather easy and, at least to my experience, works flawless.

 ### 2.2 MacOS installation